mestrinio/PSR_Trabalho3/README.md

 ```
 rosrun robutler_bringup_tp3 spawn_object.py -l on_bed -o sphere_v
 ```
-Bellow you can find two lists, containing both the code and respective name of all the usable objects and locations.
+Bellow you can find two lists, containing both the code and respective name of all the usable locations and objects.

 <br>